 I received my honorable discharge in 1983, after serving as an engineer, architectural draftsman and construction supervisor, attached to the experimental support command at Army base Ft.
 Hunter Liggett, California.
 My military career consisted of designing and supervising the construction test track for the Humvee, M1A1 Abrams Tank, and several other projects that lead to the approval and manufacture of the Hellfire Missile, Blackhawk helicopter, and the Bradley Fighting Vehicle and I served as the NCOIC of the Battalion Color Guard.

-After my military service I returned home to the Black Hills of South Dakota where I and my family opened Prentice Real Estate and Builders Ltd. Wearing multiple hats from commercial and residential building designer, real estate broker, office manager and construction supervisor I left the family business after 9 years and was hired by Bruce Lien to head up one of the upper Midwest largest gaming companies and helped found and develop Concorde Gaming, Inc. As Senior Vice President and General Manager, my vast construction, design and keen artistic talents helped take the company public and on to build the largest gaming routes in the midwest from North Dakota to Louisiana.
-My design and construction management was involved in the development of the Four Bears Casino in New Town, North Dakota and several other very successful smaller casinos throughout the midwest gaming corridor.
+After my military service and college education at Northern State University, I returned home to the Black Hills of South Dakota where I and my family opened Prentice Real Estate and Builders Ltd. Wearing multiple hats from commercial and residential building designer, real estate broker, office manager and construction supervisor I left the family business after 9 years and was hired by Bruce Lien to head up one of the upper Midwest largest gaming companies and helped found and develop Concorde Gaming, Inc. As Senior Vice President and General Manager, my vast construction, design and keen artistic talents helped take the company public and on to build the largest gaming company in the midwest from North Dakota to Louisiana.
+With my design and construction management I was also involved in the development of the Four Bears Casino in New Town, North Dakota and several other very successful smaller casinos throughout the midwest gaming corridor.

 After leaving the gaming industry to launch an independent commercial art studio, I gained national attention after completing a 20′ x 40′ glass mural at the Mount Rushmore National Memorial called “The Stand” (A larger than life buffalo).
 I have worked in the commercial art glass business for over 25 years doing various commercial art glass and design projects.
 Some of my clients consisted of First National Bank lobby rotunda, Applebee’s, Ramada Inn, Holiday Inn, and numerous residential housing projects.
 I have done projects for the Vice President of the United States and Miss South Dakota.
 My portfolio also consists of numerous logos and graphic designs, some of which are very recognizable throughout the Midwest.

-Without getting real long winded, I’d like to mention that for the better part of my 30’s and 40’s I spent living high in the Black Hills of western South Dakota at 6400′ after building my own 3000 sq ft. home.
+Without getting real long winded, I’d like to mention that for the better part of my 30’s and 40’s I spent living high in the Black Hills of western South Dakota at 6400 feet elevation after building my own 3000 sq ft. mountain top home, which became known as the Rubicon.
 No challenge developed my life more than that experience.